Personal Income Tax

 30

-• A qualified person (defined) who is a knowledge worker residing in Iskandar Malaysia is taxed at the rate of 15% on income from an employment with a designated company engaged in a qualified activity in that specified region.
+• A qualified person (defined) who is a knowledge worker residing in Iskandar Malaysia and employed with a designated company engaged in a qualified activity in that specified region.

-• An approved individual under the Returning Expert Programme who is a resident is taxed at the rate of 15% for 5 consecutive YAs.
+• An approved individual under the Returning Expert Programme who is a resident.
+The incentive is for 5 consecutive YAs.
+(Applications received by Talent Corporation Malaysia Berhad from 1 January 2021 to 31 December 2023, extended to 31 December 2027).

-• A non-citizen receiving a monthly salary of not less than RM25,000 and holding key positions / C-Suite positions is taxed at a flat rate of 15% for a period of 5 consecutive years.
-This incentive is limited to 5 non-resident individuals employed in each company that has been granted relocation tax incentive under PENJANA initiative (applications received by the Malaysian Investment and Development Authority by 31 December 2022, extended to 2024).
+• A non-citizen receiving a monthly salary of not less than RM25,000 and holding key / C-Suite positions in a company that has been granted relocation tax incentive under the PENJANA initiative (limited to 5 non-resident individuals per company).
+The incentive is for a period of 5 consecutive years.
+(Announced to be extended until 2024).

 2. Non-resident individuals